RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/secondary-structure.md

   <img src="/static/img/2d-example.png">
 </a>

-Some secondary structures are also provided by Expert Databases, such as [GtRNAdb](/expert-database/gtrnadb).
-These structures are displayed using [Forna](http://rna.tbi.univie.ac.at/forna/) without the 2D templates.

 ## Acknowledgements

-We would like to thank [David Hoksza](https://github.com/davidhoksza) for help with the [Traveler](https://github.com/davidhoksza/traveler) software, [Robin Gutell](http://www.rna.ccbb.utexas.edu) for providing the rRNA templates, [Eric Nawrocki](https://github.com/nawrockie) for help with the ribotyper software, and [Anton S. Petrov](http://cool.gatech.edu/people/petrov-anton) for the LSU templates.
+We would like to thank [David Hoksza](https://github.com/davidhoksza) for help with the [Traveler](https://github.com/davidhoksza/traveler) software, [Robin Gutell](http://www.rna.ccbb.utexas.edu) for providing the rRNA templates, [Eric Nawrocki](https://github.com/nawrockie) for help with the ribotyper software, [Anton S. Petrov](http://cool.gatech.edu/people/petrov-anton) for the LSU templates, as well as [Patricia Chan](https://www.soe.ucsc.edu/people/pchan) and [Todd Lowe](https://www.soe.ucsc.edu/people/lowe) for providing the tRNA templates.